From a Greek point of view

 - Place all the dry ingredients into a mixing bowl.
 Using a whisk, combine them well.
 Add the egg, melted grass-fed butter, extra virgin olive oil and rum extract.

 - Using your hand mix all the ingredients to create thick cookie dough. now add water and mix it well.
 Form a ball and cover it with transparent foil.
 Place it in the refrigerator for 30 minutes.

 - Take the dough ball out of the refrigerator.
 Grease your hands with some olive oil and start creating medium balls or oval cookies.

 - Place the baking sheet into a baking pan.
-Now, place all the cookies on the baking sheet, approximately 3 cm apart from each other.
+Now, place all the cookies on the baking sheet, approximately 3 cm or 1.18 inches apart from each other.

 - While the cookies are baking prepare the syrup.
 Pour cold water, gelatine, stevia, ground vanilla and slices of lemon in a pot and mix it well so that gelatine dissolves.
 Now, bring the syrup to boil and let it simmer for 2 minutes.
 Remove the lemons from the syrup.

 - As soon as the cookies are ready, pour hot syrup over them.
 The best way to do it is by using a ladle.
 Allow the cookies to drink the syrup and sprinkle them with crushed walnuts.